Diabetes Diet #10: Spring Into Vegetarianism

 You may want to dip leaves in a sauce: here is a simple one that goes well with artichokes:

 1 clove garlic, minced, 1 T balsamic vinegar, 1 t.
-Fresh lemon juice, grated zest, pinch sugar, salt and pepper to taste, 2 //T. Olive oil.
-Shake vigorously in a tightly closed jar. ( 1T = 70 cal., 7 grams fat, 2 carbs, 0 protein).
+Fresh lemon juice, grated zest, pinch sugar, salt, and pepper to taste, 2 //T. Olive oil.
+Shake vigorously in a tightly closed jar. ( 1T = 70 cal., 7 grams fat, two carbs, 0 protein).

 Nutrition Information: Serving Size: 1 artichoke, Calories: 45, Carbs: 3 grams, Protein: 1 gram, Fat: 1 gram, Fiber: 2.6 grams